 Millions Recovered

-At Cantrell Schuette, our federal employment law attorneys represent federal employees nationwide before the Merit Systems Protection Board (MSPB), the Equal Employment Opportunity Commission (EEOC), agency investigators, and federal courts.
+At Cantrell Schuette, our federal employment law attorneys represent federal employees nationwide before the Merit Systems Protection Board (MSPB), the Equal Employment Opportunity Commission (EEOC), disciplinary boards, agency investigators and decisionmakers, and federal courts.
 Our federal-sector practice areas complement the firm’s broader workplace and employment practice.

 Federal Employment Representation